-People often wonder if they should count their net carbohydrates or total carbohydrates, which appear on some food labels.
+People often wonder if they should count their net carbohydrates or total carbohydrates, which appear on some nutrition labels .
 Medtronic Diabetes Clinical Manager for Cape Cod, Massachusetts, Katie Crupi-Sullivan, RD, CDE, tackles net carbs, and the advice she gives her patients with diabetes.

 When is it appropriate to subtract fiber or sugar alcohols from total carbs?

-- If a meal has more than five grams of total fiber, you can subtract half the total fiber from the total carbohydrate
+- When a meal has more than five grams of total fiber, you can subtract half the total fiber from the total carbohydrate

 - If a food contains sugar alcohols, you can subtract half the total sugar alcohol from the total carbohydrate